EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

 :tada: That's it!
 Product forms will be ajaxified automatically.

-Check out all features on the [documentation](https://liquid-ajax-cart.js.org) website.
+Download the latest version of the `liquid-ajax-cart.js` from the [documentation](https://liquid-ajax-cart.js.org) website.

 ## The repository content